Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench_Coursera/README.md

 I will use SQL queries to retrieve the necessary data for Mint Classics to determine which storage facility is best to close.

 ### Warehouse details and stock inventory
-To understand how many warehouses are there, their capacity, whether stocks are stored or not, and stocks available in warehouse.
+To understand how many warehouses are there, their capacity, whether stocks are stored or not, and stocks available in the warehouse.

 ![Exploring warehouse details and stock inventory](https://github.com/Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/159127219/c9bef49b-f912-446e-99bb-417430b19b5c)
 ![Exploring warehouse details and stock inventory_Out](https://github.com/Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/159127219/05e9d447-0f46-499f-8df4-8d5032a7fc60)